naccdata/data-collection/docs/index.md

 NACC is able to accept and manage files in any format provided there are tools available for

 1. QC of submitted files.
-   If you are making a proposal to submit data, you should be able to provide software or schema that support QC checks of data files.
+   If you are making a proposal to submit data, you need to be able to provide software or schema that support QC checks of data files.
-   NACC also needs to be able to maintain or rely on maintained software implementations or schema definitions.
+   NACC needs to be able to maintain or rely on maintained software implementations or schema definitions.

 2. manipulation of the data, either by NACC to derive data for release, or for analysis by external researchers, if the raw data may be released as is.